Element Electronics: Products

-Element Electronics offers a wide range of televisions integrated with Xumo, Google TV, and Roku TV smart streaming platforms.
-Their televisions range in size from 19” to 86”.
+The company’s product lines have included televisions ranging in size from 19 to 86 inches compatible with various smart-platform interfaces and consumer appliances such as monitors, soundbars, and household appliances.
 They also offer monitors, sound bars, and major appliances: refrigerators, freezers, washers, dryers, dishwashers, ranges, microwaves, and air conditioners.

 In 2020, Element Electronics expanded its product portfolio by entering the appliance market.
 They introduced a line of refrigerators and freezers, further diversifying their offerings.

 In 2022, the company launched a noteworthy product – an Outdoor Roku TV, specifically designed to withstand various weather conditions.
 This product catered to outdoor entertainment enthusiasts and further solidified Element Electronics' presence in the smart TV market with the first outdoor Roku TV.

 In 2023, Element Electronics formed strategic partnerships with Xumo and Google TV.
 This collaboration led to the introduction of the 300, 400, and 500 Series Element TVs, providing consumers with a wider range of options for their home entertainment needs.

+Reception

+The company's television models have been independently reviewed and rated by Consumer Reports for performance and value.